Dog Eat Dog (Joni Mitchell album): Music

-Dog Eat Dog was described as "synth-fueled pop" by Paste's Ellen Johnson, and classified under the pop/rock category on AllMusic.
+Dog Eat Dog was described as "synth-fueled pop" by Paste's Ellen Johnson,.
 Reviewer William Ruhlmann wrote that Mitchell was “continuing to straddle the worlds of California folk/pop and jazz fusion".
 Lyrically, the album dealt with prominent issues in mid-1980s society, such as Reaganism, televangelists, consumerism and famine in Ethiopia.
 "Good Friends" was recorded as a duet with Michael McDonald, Rod Steiger made a voiceover appearance on "Tax Free" as a televangelist, while Thomas Dolby and Bob "Zyg" Winard added humorous character vocal interjections to "Shiny Toys".
 Some connections to Mitchell's past work are evident in the use of horns, and by appearances from James Taylor and saxophonist Wayne Shorter.

+Reception

+Dog Eat Dog is generally considered one of Mitchell's weakest releases, typically being placed near or at the bottom in rankings of her discography.
+The Guardian ranked the album last in her catalog, stating that Mitchell is "virtually unrecognisable here" and criticizing the album's "homogenised 80s sound".
+Paste also ranked Dog Eat Dog as her weakest, saying that while the album "isn't unlistenable", "Joni's own hand is practically unrecognizable in the music".
+They also criticized Landau's playing, calling it "a copycat of the popular heartland rock artists of the day".
+Far Out echoed these sentiments, referring to Mitchell as a "disguised artist" on the album, which is "full of homogenised eighties sounds that can make a purist baulk".

 Release

 "Shiny Toys" and "Good Friends" were both released as singles.
 A video was produced for "Good Friends" using film animation by Jim Blashfield.
 "Shiny Toys" was also released in a 12" extended dance single format, remix by François Kevorkian, and had a more complete lyric than the album version, featuring additional spoken character voices by Thomas Dolby ("I LOVE being out on the golf course!").